 Quiz: What Is Your Credit Card IQ?

 Whether you’re preparing for the transition to college or are already immersed in the college experience, you might be introduced to a credit card.
-No matter which stage you’re in, understanding credit cards is crucial for managing your finances well.
+No matter which stage you’re in, understanding credit is crucial for managing your finances well.
 Soon, you’ll find that you can use your shiny plastic card for textbooks, dorm supplies, gas, and dining out.
 Then, after the month is up, you’ll get a credit card bill.
 Sounds simple, right?
 While all that information is true, credit cards are a little more complex.

 Your privacy is important to us.
 We have established standards that govern our collection, use, retention, and protection of information about you in connection with your use of the 1FBUSA website and 1FBUSA Mobile.
 View our privacy policy.